b2etw/Spring-Kotlin-iThome-2021/README.md

 # Spring-Kotlin-iThome-2021
 * I think output the knowledge in our head is one of best ways for learning 📔
-* If you have any question and feedback please contact me 😎
+* If you have any question or feedback please contact me 😎

 # Playlist
 * https://www.youtube.com/playlist?list=PLMmM6ninWhrI-EyoNbnOX51Zx11WN_hga